 INGREDIENTS

 - figs – fresh or dried figs – I like the California Figs (Conadria variety).
-However, there are a hundreds of figs available.
+However, there are hundreds of figs available.
 The Kitchn shares some of the most popular varieties.
 Dried figs come in small packages from 5 – 10 ounces.
 It’s best to measure the weight on a food scale.
-Ideally you will want to use 10-12 ounces, which will yield 1 1/2 cups of chutney.
+Ideally, you will want to use 10-12 ounces, yielding 1 1/2 cups of chutney.

 - water